If you are ever concerned that a child is in immediate danger please call the police on 999.

 Everybody who works or volunteers with children and young people has a responsibility to protect them from harm.
 Tell an adult you trust (e.g someone at your school, youth club, doctor’s surgery or any other place you attend).
 Tell them about what is happening and what you are worried about, and they should know how to get you the support and protection you need.

 You can contact Children’s Social Work Services on 0113 222 4403 (Monday to Friday 9am to 5pm), you don't need to a give your name if you don't want to.
-Or you can speak to someone at Childline on 0800 1111 (calls are free and confidential), or through their website.
+Or you can speak to someone at Childline on 0800 1111 (calls are free and confidential), or through the Childline website.